miloofcroton/lab-4-guess-or-hang/LAB.md

 Your page needs to include the following parts:

-1. Gallows - displays the parts of the body as the user guesses incorrectly
+1. Gallows - displays the parts of the body as the user guesses incorrectly.
 2. Word to Guess - Blank lines for each letter in the word.
 Shows the letters when correctly guessed.
     * Because we haven't got to dynamic element creation, you will need as many letters as your longest word.
     * You can give an id like `letter-0`, `letter-1`, `letter-2`, etc. in order to address by index, i.e.
     `document.getElementById('letter-' + i)`
-3. Guess Letter - An input and button for guessing a letter
+3. Guess Letter - A form with an input and button for guessing a letter.
+You can use `maxlength="1"` attribute on the input to limit to one letter and `required` attribute to require at least one letter
 4. Letters Guessed - A list of letters guessed so far (correct and incorrect)
 5. Number of Guesses - Shows how many total guesses have been made
 6. Message - A place to show messages (like win or lose)